infumap/infumap/tools/gpu/README.md

   (`TEXT_EXTRACTION_CONVERSION_TIMEOUT_SECS`, default 1 hour); a timed-out PDF is treated as a terminal document failure and the supervised service process restarts to clear stuck native worker state
+- PDF extract and the image-based PDF caption fallback return structured HTTP 422 responses with `error_code="pdf_password_required"` for password-protected PDFs, allowing Infumap to store a terminal blocked extraction status without fragment or indexing follow-up

 Optional environment variables: